Homily (Reflection) for the Solemnity of the Epiphany of the Lord (A, B, C) on the Gospel and the Solemnity

 Ps 71:1-2.7-8.10-13 (R. cf. v.11);

 While reflecting on today’s gospel, I remembered one of the games we played during our childhood days.
 It can be played by two or more children.
-No matter the number, only one of them stands at a time with sand placed round his or her legs.
-The rest will gradually reduce the sand that was placed around his or her legs while chanting: “onye kwụrụ ọtọ, egbutuo ya, sọ m bụ eze ga-akwụ ọtọ”, literally means that whoever stands must be brought down except ‘I’, the king.
-This certainly might serve as a reminder of the good olden days?
+Only one of them stands at a time with sand placed round his or her legs.
+The rest will gradually reduce the sand while chanting: “onye kwụrụ ọtọ, egbutuo ya, sọ m bụ eze ga-akwụ ọtọ”, literally means that whoever stands must be brought down except ‘I’, the king.
+This certainly may serve as a reminder of the good olden days.
 Such is life.
-We have left the stage for others just like those before us did and the children on the stage now must in turn leave it for others whether they like it or not.
+We have left the stage for others just like those before us and the children on the stage now must leave it for others.

 Topic: Your reign will not be eternal.

 The wise men from the East came to Jerusalem and asked:

 ‘Where is the child who has been born king of the Jews?
 For we observed his star at its rising, and have come to pay him homage.’
 When King Herod heard this, he was frightened, and all Jerusalem with him (Matt 2:2-3).

 Today is the solemnity of the manifestation of Jesus, the newborn king, to the whole world.
 This brought joy and sadness, calmness and agitation, peace and upset, and so on.
 One gift with different effects on the recipients, cf. Jn 4:10; Rom 5:15; 6:23; Heb 6:4.

 Have you ever looked back to see what you were yesterday?
 No matter what you are today, do not forget what you were yesterday.
 There was a time you were not, today you are, and tomorrow you will not be.